 \item \textit{SVM class match tree}: the \textit{InstancePrototypes ClassMatch} tree uses color to contrast the bags that were misclassified, considering a training or validation set for which the labels are known.
 A similar approach has been successfully used in \cite{Paiva2015VisualClassification} and \cite{Paiva2011Tree}.
-In this approach the instances $B_{protoClass}$ are used to build an SVM classifier, and the MILTree plots a layout we call \textit{InstancePrototypes ClassMatch} tree, with colors according to the classification result: pale green for correctly classified and red for misclassified bags.
-In Figure~\ref{horse_dataset} a subset of Corel-1000 is shown projected by MILTree, where red bags represent positive bags (images of horses) and blue bags represent negative bags (random images from other categories).
-In order to find the \textit{InstancePrototypes ClassMatch} tree for this dataset, we allow the user do select a training set to create an SVM classifier.
-Figure~\ref{horse_train} shows the training set used to create the classifier; dark red bags are the ones used for training, while the pale blue ones are used as validation/test.
+In this approach, the instances $B_{protoClass}$ are used to build an SVM classifier, and the MILTree plots a layout we called \textit{InstancePrototypes ClassMatch} tree, with colors according to the classification result: pale green for correctly classified and red for misclassified bags.
+Figure~\ref{horse_dataset} displays the MILTree generated for a subset of the Corel-1000 dataset, where red bags represent positive bags (images of horses) and blue bags represent negative bags (random images from other categories).
+To find the \textit{InstancePrototypes ClassMatch} tree for this dataset, we allow users to select a training set to create an SVM classifier.
+Figure~\ref{horse_train} shows the training set that was used to create the classifier; dark red bags are the ones used for training, while the pale blue ones are used as validation/test.
 Finally, the \textit{InstancePrototypes ClassMatch} tree shows the classification results (see Figure \ref{horse_instProto}), where dark red points are misclassified bags, probably with non-representative prototypes.
-Updating the prototypes will improve the model, as indicated by the results presented later in section~\ref{sec:experiments}. \end{enumerate}
+Updating the prototypes will improve the model, as indicated by the results presented later in Section \ref{sec:experiments}. \end{enumerate}

-\section{Application of MILTree to Multiple-instance learning scenarios}
+\section{Application of MILTree to Multiple-Instance Learning Scenarios}

-In the next sections, three case studies are presented in order to illustrate the practical usefulness of MILTree.
-The case studies were carried out in a Dell workstation Z620 equipped with an Intel Core CPU (E5-2690, 3.40GHz) and 16GB memory.
+In this section, we present three case studies that illustrate the practical usefulness of MILTree.
+The case studies were carried out on a Dell workstation Z620 equipped with an Intel Core CPU (E5-2690, 3.40GHz) and 16GB memory.

-In the first case, we study a binary multiple-instance image classification with the Corel People dataset.
-For the second case, a multi-class scenario was investigated using images in five classes of the Corel dataset.
-Finally, the MIL benchmark dataset Musk1 was used in the third case.
+The first presents a binary multiple-instance image classification problem using the Corel People dataset.
+The second one describes a multi-class scenario using images from five classes of the Corel dataset.
+Lastly, the MIL benchmark dataset Musk1 is used in the third case study.
 More information about each dataset can be found in Section~\ref{sec:experiments}.
-Each case poses different challenges in the context of MIL as well as different visualization-based strategies to update the model in order to increase accuracy.